guillaumelenoir/WAVEPAL/README.md

 ```
 and that is all!

 Python 2.7 and all the dependencies of WAVEPAL are installed.
+Type `python2.7` instead of `python` at the terminal when you call python.
 Feel free to modify the installation file.

 ------------